Valine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-valine, and tRNA(Val), whereas its 3 products are AMP, diphosphate, and L-valyl-tRNA(Val).
+The 3 substrates of this enzyme are ATP, L-valine, and tRNA^{Val}, whereas its 3 products are AMP, diphosphate, and L-valyl-tRNA^{Val}.
+In humans, this enzyme is encoded by the genes VARS1 and VARS2.

 This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-valine:tRNAVal ligase (AMP-forming).
+The systematic name of this enzyme class is L-valine:tRNA^{Val} ligase (AMP-forming).
 Other names in common use include valyl-tRNA synthetase, valyl-transfer ribonucleate synthetase, valyl-transfer RNA synthetase, valyl-transfer ribonucleic acid synthetase, valine transfer ribonucleate ligase, and valine translase.
-This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-trna biosynthesis.
+This enzyme participates in valine, leucine and isoleucine biosynthesis, and aminoacyl-tRNA biosynthesis.